Exercise and fitness

 If I miss a day walking, can I make up for it by doing an hour the next day, as long as I meet the 150 mins a week quota?

 Yes, don’t worry!
 The name of the game is really to get those 150 recommend minutes spread out across the week.
-So if you are not able to do much on one day, you can try to do extra the next day (as long as it’s not too challenging), or incorporate a few extra minutes here and there throughout your week.
+If you are not able to do much on one day, you can try to do extra the next day (as long as it’s not too challenging), or incorporate a few extra minutes here and there throughout your week.
+It’s also important that you factor in a rest day from exercise to allow your body to fully recover.

 If you make walking more of a habit rather than being a chore, building it into your daily routine, it should be easier to achieve.